Diocese of Gary: 1675 to 1800

-1800 to 1956
+1800 to 1900

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Indiana Territory shifted there.
 In 1827, the bishop of the Diocese of St. Louis assumed jurisdiction in the new state of Indiana.
 In 1834, Pope Gregory XVI erected the Diocese of Vincennes, which included both Indiana and Illinois.
 Pope Pius IX created the Diocese of Fort Wayne for Indiana only in 1857, including the Gary area.
 Gary would remain part of this diocese for the next 100 years.

-St. Mary the Immaculate Conception parish, founded in 1867, was the first Catholic parish in Michigan City.
+St. Mary the Immaculate Conception Parish, founded in 1867, was the first Catholic parish in Michigan City.
+In 1879, St. Joseph Church was built in Hammond on land donated by an Episcopalian woman.
+St. Stanislaus Parish was founded by Polish immigrants in East Chicago in 1886.
+Three members of the Sisters of Saint Francis Saraph opened St. Margaret's Hospital in a farmhouse in Hammond in 1898.

+1900 to 1950

 The first Catholic parish in Gary was Holy Angels, established in 1906.
 During the first half of the 20th century, many Catholic immigrants arrived in Indiana from Eastern Europe and Mexico to work in the region's growing steel industry.
+In 1908, the Sisters of St. Francis opened St. Mary's Mercy Hospital in Gary to accommodate the increased population.
 The Diocese of Fort Wayne founded several native language parishes near the steel mills to accommodate these immigrants.

+In 1913, the Carmelite Daughters of the Divine Heart of Jesus opened the St. Joseph Carmelite Home, an orphanage in East Chicago.
+The Poor Handmaids of Jesus Christ in 1928 opened St. Catherine's Hospital in East Chicago.